-Design critic, Alexandra Lange, will give a virtual talk diving past the fashion elements of Marimekko clothing by exploring the meaning their designs had for feminist icons.
+Design critic, Alexandra Lange, will give a virtual talk going beyond the aesthetic elements of Marimekko clothing by exploring the meaning their designs had for feminist icons.
 Her essays, reviews, and profiles have appeared in numerous design publications including Architect, Harvard Design Magazine, and Metropolis, as well as in The Atlantic, New York Magazine, The New Yorker, and the New York Times.

 Don't miss this fascinating opportunity to take a closer look at Marimekko!